jimratliff/kuhn-cssvars/README.md

 Specifically:
 1. For each eligible Sass variable (see § "Limitations" below), define a corresponding CSS variable
 2. Assign to the new CSS variable the property value that was originally assigned to the Sass variable
-3. Rewrite the definition of the Sass variable by assigning to it the CSS variable
+3. Rewrite the definition of the Sass variable by assigning to it the CSS variable.

 For example, suppose the following Sass-variable-assignment statement in `style.scss` (i.e., in the Sass code):
 ```